ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/configuring-orbit-chain-with-sdk.md

   });
 ```

-Changing the function names in the list in this [section](#getter-functions) will give you the other parameters.
+Changing the function names in the list in [the Getter functions section](#getter-functions) will give you the other parameters.

 #### 2. `arbOwnerPrepareTransactionRequest`